Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

     ## Design
     - Banner should always be visible
-    - Loading state should show #file:Spinner.tsx and should be centered below the banner
+    - Loading state should show the Spinner component and should be centered below the banner
     - Error should show a styled error message.

     ## Technical details
-    - Add a delay of 3 seconds to the request
+    - Add a delay of 3 seconds to the request to see the loading state
     ```

 - For `#selection` select all the content of `HomePage.tsx`

-- For `#file:Spinner.tsx` make sure to select the file `Spinner.tsx` from the `src/components` folder

-// TODO Screenshot of #selection and #file:Spinner.tsx
+// TODO screenshot?

+- Press `Enter` to submit the question

+- GitHub Copilot suggested the following code:

+//TODO Suggested code

+- Replace the content of `HomePage.tsx` with the suggested code

+- Run the frontend and navigate to the home page `http://localhost:5173/`

+- You should see a loading state with a spinning Airplane for 3 seconds before the planes are displayed

+- Now stop the API by pressing `Ctrl + C` in the terminal where the API is running

+- You should see an error message displayed

+## Optional (Work in Progress)

+### Step 3: Advanced backend integration with Open API

-- Copilot
+- Open GitHub Copilot Chat

+- Type the following in the chat window:

+- In the same chat window or new chat, type the following:

+    ```
+    How do I generate a typescript http client based on a swagger endpoint running on http://localhost:1903/swagger/v1/swagger.jso`.
+Create the client in the src/api folder.
+    ```

+- @randy this does not always give consistent output ...
+Skip this lap?